gbeced/pyalgotrade/doc/tutorial.rst

 Feeds
     These are data providing abstractions.
 For example, you'll use a CSV feed that loads bars from a CSV (Comma-separated values) formatted file to feed data to a strategy.
+    Feeds are not limited to bars.
+For example, there is a Twitter feed that allows incorporating Twitter events into trading desicions.

 Brokers
     Brokers are responsible for executing orders.

 DataSeries
-    A data series is an abstraction used to manage historical data.
+    A data series is an abstraction used to manage time series data.

 Technicals
     These are a set of filters that you use to make calculations on top of DataSeries.